Tools in This Collection

 Communication and Conflict Style

 Two quizzes are particularly useful for workplace and relationship contexts: the Communication Style Quiz identifies whether you default to passive, assertive, or aggressive patterns; the Conflict Style Quiz maps your response to disagreement (avoiding, accommodating, competing, compromising, or collaborating).
-Assertive communication is the goal state — it expresses needs clearly without aggression or passivity.
-These are self-report tools, meaning results reflect how you see yourself rather than how others experience you, which is its own useful data point.
+The Social Style Assessment adds a dimension of ask-versus-tell and emotional control that complements communication style results.
+The Dark Triad Personality Test measures subclinical narcissism, Machiavellianism, and psychopathy — useful for understanding relationship dynamics and workplace behavior patterns.

 Emotional Intelligence and Money Psychology

 The Emotional Intelligence Test covers four domains: perceiving emotions accurately, using emotions to facilitate thought, understanding how emotions evolve, and managing emotions in yourself and others.
-High EQ correlates with better outcomes in leadership, relationships, and stress management.
 The Money Personality Quiz identifies financial behavior patterns — spender, saver, avoider, or security-seeker — which explains why people with identical incomes make radically different financial decisions.
-Understanding your money personality is often the first step in changing financial habits that feel automatic.
+The Mindfulness Attention Awareness Assessment scores your baseline level of present-moment awareness in daily life.
+The Rosenberg Self-Esteem Assessment is one of the most widely used validated scales for measuring global self-esteem.

 Frequently Asked Questions